For upcoming events, see our Events Page for what's happening around Prom Country

 Venus Bay - Salmon fishing on the beaches

-The walks detailed below are OUTSIDE of Wilsons Promontory National Park, for more information on Wilsons Promontory National Park walks go to: Wilson Prom Visitors Guide or download the map of Wilsons Promontory
+The walks detailed below are OUTSIDE of Wilsons Promontory National Park, for more information on Wilsons Promontory National Park walks go to: Wilsons Prom National Park Visitors Guide (with walks info) or download the Wilsons Prom National Park Map

 Duck Point Walk - Commencing on Foley Road, this trail leads through thickets of Coastal Tea-tree to the sheltered waters of Corner Inlet.
 Scenic views across the Inlet to the peaks of Wilsons Promontory are the feature of this walk.
 Distance 800 metres/30min return Shellcot Road - enter reserve area marked 'Red Bluff' and follow track to beach.
 It is very pleasant to walk in either direction, but to the right you will see the 'Red Bluff' jutting out. ('Red Bluff' is formed out of a very reddish clay).